BBOXX/nest/README.md

 # Configure.py

-Separate program: config.py: ask user for each taskset the different weightings to use, and ask if you'd like to save these to a config file (with a file name.
+Separate program: config.py: ask user for each taskset the different weightings to use, and ask if you'd like to save these to a config file.

 ## Workflow